nextest-rs/nextest/site/src/docs/design/architecture/runner-loop.md

 ## Background

-Nextest's runner loop is one of the oldest parts of the codebase, and has evolved over time from being synchronous Rust to using Tokio's asynchronous support, and from being one big loop to being split into two main event-driven components.
+Nextest's runner loop is one of the oldest parts of the codebase, and has evolved over time:

+* from being synchronous Rust to using Tokio's asynchronous support
+* from being one big loop to being split into two main event-driven components.

 The design is by no means ideal, and refactoring it is an ongoing process.
 We've